Learning Spatial Features from Audio-Visual Correspondence in Egocentric Videos: Experiments

-\paragraph{Model analysis.} Table~\ref{tab:asd_main} (bottom) shows an ablation of our pretraining method.
-Upon training for ASD from scratch, we see sharp drop in performance\footnote{SPELL requires storing pretrained features in the graph nodes, therefore not allowing training from scratch}, showing that our advantage is not solely due to our model design, but also our self-supervised pretraining stage.
+\paragraph{Model analysis.} Table~\ref{tab:asd_main} (bottom) shows ablations of our method.
+Upon training for ASD from scratch, we see sharp drop in performance, showing that our advantage is not solely due to our model design, but also our self-supervised pretraining stage.
+Performance also declines upon pretraining with monaural audio instead of binaural, showing that our model goes beyond learning semantic features and successfully captures spatial features useful for ASD.